Agmo-Android/TheSimpleLab/CodeLab/Configure Firebase Console.md

   - 3, It will create another row for you, from there type your "duration" into your name and value "10000".
 Same thing for "eventStartTime".
 At the end result sure look like this.
   ![Update data](https://github.com/Agmo-Android/TheSimpleLab/blob/master/ScreenShot/ScreenShot_Firebase_data_update_part1.png)

   - 4, After that click "Add" button.
-You have finish configura Firebase.
+You have finish configuration Firebase.